 - Maintenance or extended warranties on equipment, electronics, or technology purchases

-- New building construction, including sheds, barns, or storages (for products or by-products)
+- New building construction, including sheds, barns, or storage (for products or by-products), unless specified under a BMP activity.

 Accessing the IAF Client Portal

 To apply to the program, you must first create an IAF Client Portal account and register your organization by navigating to the IAF Client Portal and selecting “Create an account now.”
-Once you confirm you are a BC-based business/farm/individual, you will then need to complete two sections:
+Once you confirm you are a BC-based business/farm/individual, you will then need to Set up your Account and Register your Organization.

 This is the information needed for your account: